- Products & Services

 Crowdfunding involves members of the "crowd" in a community each giving small contributions that collectively will fund a worthwhile project.
 Main Street Crowd Co-Founder Marshall Neel said "People invest in who they know and what they know.
 Our platform brings the wisdom of a local crowd to bear on local business development and quality-of-life community projects yet still has a national reach based on project affinities and an organic social network.
 Projects will no longer be lost in the crowd."

-.
+Chamber Nation, a national inter-connected network of Chambers of Commerce, has joined the Main Street Crowd Affiliate Program.
 This program allows associations to obtain discounts on Main Street Crowd services for their members.
 Chamber Nation is the company that can pull the pieces together to build and support Chamber membership, assist businesses in increasing revenue and providing the technology to build a strong local economy, including crowdfunding.
 The Los Alamos Chamber is a user of the Chamber Nation platform.